AvaxarXapaxa/psdl/README.rst

 PSDL - A pythonic wrapper for SDL
 =================================

-psdl is a package that wraps the excellent SDL2 module in an easy to use python interface.
+PSDL is a package that wraps the fantastic SDL2 module in an easy to use python interface.

-Note that this project is still in its super early stages, theres lots of stuff still left to be wrapped.
+Note that this project is still in its super early stages, there's lots of stuff that's still left to be wrapped.

 Why PSDL?